 By using an automated program you will be less likely to lose track of owed payments.
 There are free options out there like Wave, but if you need more extensive assistance it can often be worth paying for those features.
 Due and Kashoo are a couple of paid software platforms that won’t break the bank.

-And for freelancers who frequently meet clients face-to-face and would like to accept card payments, nowadays there are a number of mobile card readers available.
+And for freelance career or freelancers who frequently meet clients face-to-face and would like to accept card payments, nowadays there are several mobile card readers available.

 Freelance writers may opt for Google Docs as a free word processor that allows multiple users to edit and comment on a document.
 Yet designers and other freelance professionals will need another way to share their working projects with clients and ask for feedback in a convenient, easy-to-use platform, and also review our suggestions for collaboration software that will provide you with a transparent place to communicate with and update your clients.